 For actual results, you’re much better off relying on sprays meant for bed bugs specifically.

 For a completely natural solution that kills on contact, nothing can beat hot and deadly steamers.

 In the case of an advanced infestation, you’ll struggle if you don’t have your IPM in full-swing.
 Killing a handful of bed bugs won’t change the greater situation at all.

 Evaluation of Two Least Toxic Integrated Pest Management Programs for Managing Bed Bugs by researchers from Purdue University covers alcohol as a solution more thoroughly.

-3. Heat Up The House And Dry Them Out
+3. Turn the Heater Up And Bed Bugs Dry Out